neilbaldwin/TOUCH-KNOB-EDITOR/README.md

 `SHADOW`
 This sets the brightness of the drop shadow and the shading on the side of the knob.
 All the way to the right makes the drop shadow transparent.

+### UI Orientation

+The `[LEFT|RIGHT]` button at the top-right of the editor window swaps which side the editor controls are on.
+Handy if you're left-handed.
+Or right-handed.
+Handy.

 ## I made an amazing knob, now what!?

 First the simple stuff: using your new fresh knob in your own projects.